0x41gawor/inz-docs/README.md

 - Connect to them via SSH ( e.g. MobaXterm)

-- (Optional) Ping them from each other
+- (Optional) Ping them from each other, to test communication.

 - Copy and paste it into `free5gc` line by line...